IoTCrawler/Framework/docs/source/authorization-enabler/capability-manager/capability-manager.md

 ## API

-You can access to Capability Manager API in https://iotcrawler.readthedocs.io/en/latest/authorization-enabler/capability-manager/capability-manager.html
+The Capability Manager components supports multiple [REST APIs](capability-manager-api).

 ## How to deploy/test

-This component can be deployed following the README.md file of https://github.com/IoTCrawler/Capability-Manager.
+This component can be deployed following the [README.md](https://github.com/IoTCrawler/Capability-Manager) file.

 To test Capability Manager the next components of IoTCrawler must be configured and launched.